algorythmics/RheaPlayer/README.rst

 Theory of operation:
 --------------------

-The 'escher' has a Ethernet Port with unique MAC address and an fixed assigned IP address (static at the moment).
+The 'escher' has a Ethernet Port with unique MAC address and an assigned IP address (static at the moment).
 The boards broadcasts UDP over the local net on the fixed info PORT number <announce-port>  and announce themselves with IP and MAC number.
 Afterwards they can be addressed by these IP-numbers.
 Also statistics like CPU-usage are reported over the the announce port.

 Parsing and construction of the pde-syntax is done by helper functions, so each command implemented in the EscherOS has a corresponded pde object.
-These are prepared with optional control interface (GUI), see help files for details.
+These are combined with optional control interface (GUI), see help files for details.

 Info
 ----